OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 # if calculate_tokens(messages) > TOKEN_THRESHOLD:

-# old_messages = messages[:-N] # Keep recent N messages, summarize older ones
+# # Keep the most recent N messages, summarize the older ones

 # summary = summarize_history(client, old_messages)